talosh/flameMenuSG/README.md

 I'm working with (most notably the storage roots are just hardcoded at the moment) so don't expect it is going to work on yours out of the box.

-If you want to try it:
-#### Make sure you set storage root to your projects root
+#### Make sure you set storage root to your projects root if you want to try it.